tomalbrc/filament/docs/src/readme.md

 ---

-There is also a test server that you can join with 1.20.5-1.21 clients to get a gimple of what is possible at mc.tomalbrc.de, default minecraft java port
+There is also a test server that you can join with 1.21.4 clients to get a glimpse of what is possible at mc.tomalbrc.de, default minecraft java port

 ![test server](https://api.loohpjames.com/serverbanner.png?ip=mc.tomalbrc.de)